semasuka/Income-classification/README.md

 - Model deployment
 ## Tech Stack

-- Python (refer to requirement.txt for the packages used in this projects)
+- Python (refer to requirement.txt for the packages used in this project)
 - Streamlit (interace for the model)
 - AWS S3 (model storage)